ghasolutions/atg-dust-11/README.md

 ./resources/test/data/test.ProfileFormHandlerTest/ConfigurableConfigCreationFilter.properties

 The above is from the ATG Dust sample test configurations.
-There are 5 separate conventions used above:
+There are 5 separate configuration roots used above:

    * /resources